navi44wow/wallet_api/README.md

 ## Features

-- Create, update, and retrieve users and wallets
+- Create and retrieve users and wallets
 - Create and retrieve entries for wallets
 - Export entries to a CSV file format for a specified period